SkriptLang/skript-reflect/docs/basics/importing-classes.md

 Aliases must be valid Java identifiers!
 {% endhint %}

-### Importing NMS classes
+### Importing NMS classes on Minecraft versions below 1.17

-Since NMS packages change with each Minecraft version, you should generate the package prefix dynamically.
+Since NMS packages from Minecraft versions below 1.17 change with each Minecraft version, you should generate the package prefix dynamically.
 See [Computed Options](../advanced/computed-options.md#using-computed-options-for-nms-imports) for more details.

 ## Importing classes at runtime